wp-plugins/simple-intranet-directory/readme.txt

 = How do I add the directory? =

 Simply add the [employees] shortcode into any post or page.
-Then update users profile information if you are an admin, or have your users update their own profiles under "Users / Your Employee Profile" when they login.
+Then update users profile information if you are an admin, or have your users update their own profiles under "Users / Your Profile" when they login.

 = How can I change the look of my employee directory? =

 You can edit the style sheet file called "si_employees.css" found in the /css folder.
 This includes classes for the "employeephoto" and "employeebio" and "outofoffice" areas of the employee directory.

-= How can I change the size of the employee photos? =

-Click on "Users / Employee Photos" and down the page under "Photo Options" you will see the third option is for the size of the photos in pixels.

-= I'm uploading employee photos but they are not appearing or saving? =

-This is typically caused by a folder or a permission issue.
-First ensure you are uploading to the right folder, and test the image URL in a separate browser to see if it has uploaded.
-Also, under "Users / Employee Photos" and down the page under "Photo Options" your will see an option for "User Uploads" where you can manually set the Avatar upload directory.
-Be sure you have "write" privileges and not just "read" privileges.
-You may have to use a FTP or HTML editor to "CHMOD" the folder to change permissions to allow "write" access.

 = Where do I add custom fields? =

 In the "Users / Your Employee Profile" under the Country field you can add up to 3 custom fields.
 Admins can edit the labels and all other roles can add content next to these labels.

 = How does the Out of Office alert function work? =
-In "Users / Your Employee Profile" at the top of the page you will see "Out of office notification is OFF. | Turn ON.".
+In "Users / Your Profile" at the top of the page you will see "Out of office notification is OFF. | Turn ON.".
 Click "Turn ON" to activate a message above your employee listing in the Employee Directory.
 Go down to the bottom of your profile page, and edit the "Out of office text" field.
 Enter custom out of office notification text here, and it will show above your user photo in the Employee Directory, assuming you have activated the out of office alert at the top of the page.

 = Can Admins change the out of office status for other users? = Yes, they can edit any users profile information and just update the pull-down menu "Update out of office status" further down a user's profile page.
 Just remember that when logged in as an Admin or other user, if you click to "Turn On or Off" the out of office alert at the top of the user profile page, that will only affect the logged in user out of office status (and not the user which you are editing).

+= How do I set up more detailed employee profiles in the Employee Directory? = We have added the ability to enable a custom editable biography page when you click-through from the main listing of the Employee Directory.
+This will allow employees to upload files, add photos and customize the layout and formatting of their own profile page.
+The first time the employee directory is activated (by adding the [employees] shortcode to any page or post), the detailed biography page will be prepopulated with all available information from the Users / Your Profile section of the Dashboard.
+Once this page is accessed for the first time, it can then be edited and overwritten with custom content.

+= Where do I find options to set the Employee Directory detailed pages? = Login as an Administrator and "Visit Users / Your Profile" and scroll down to Company Information to view these selectable options:
+* Check if you want to include a clickable profile page accessible by clicking on the photo or name in the Employee Directory.
+Note, each person will have a post generated with their name as the title, and saved in the Employees category.
+* Check to allow each user to create and edit a custom HTML detail/biography page.
+* Check to hide all e-mails from the Employee Directory.

 == Screenshots ==

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 1.6=
+* We have completely overhauled the User Photo/Avatar functionality to make it easier to use and more reliable.
+We have also optimized the Employee Directory search function by improving search relevance and loading times for queries by over 50%.
+We have added 2 sidebar widgets: Out of Office, and Employees listings both with photos.
+We have also added a raft of drill-down clickable employee profile options for the Employee Directory.

 = 1.5 =
 * Added sorting order to Employee Directory results.
 Default order is by user first name when directory page is loaded.
 When text field is empty, and title or department is chosen, then results now show alphabetically (e.g. by what is selected in the pull-down search menu).